jmelesky/omw_shuffle_ingredients/README.md

 ## Features

-  - Retains effect commonality.
+  - Retains effect frequency.
 If there's only one ingredient with "Drain Mercantile", there will still be just one after the shuffle.
 Likewise, "Restore Fatigue" will remain a common first effect.
   - Supports any alchemy mods you're using.
 It parses all mods you're set up to use, and shuffles accordingly.
 That is, if you're using Vanilla + a mod that removes all "Fortify Intelligence" effects, you won't see any of those effects post-shuffle, either.
   - Separates food and non-food.
 Food is more likely to have beneficial first effects, and that was important to retain.
   - Hides cursed items appropriately.
 An emerald and a cursed emerald should always have the same effects, and the shuffler honors that.